JW-Yan/JW-Yan.github.io/_pages/home.md

 </div>

 ### Open positions
 We are looking for highly motivated students and scholars with background in biomedical informatics, computer science, statistics, or engineering to join our lab!
 Positions for undergraduate and graduate students and PostDocs are also available.
-Please check [Vacancies](Vacancies) for more details.
+Please check [Openings](vacancies) for more details.